 2. Rinse the pot with hot water, with the dual purpose of cleaning and heating it.

-3. Boil the water until it reaches a temperature of 180 to 185 degrees Fahrenheit.
+3. Heat the water until it reaches a temperature of 180 to 185 degrees Fahrenheit.
 This is the preferred temperature for white tea.
 Too-hot water will scald the tea.

-4. Put at least 2 tablespoons of white tea per 8 ounces of water.
-If you’re using leafy white tea, steep 4 to 5 minutes.
+4. Use at least 2 tablespoons of white tea per 8 ounces of water.
+If you’re using leafy white tea, steep four to five minutes.
 For bud-only teas (these are usually the high-quality varieties like Silver Needle), add one or two minutes more so the flavors will truly develop.